ClinMyk2018/Physics-Fun-Template/README.md

 # Physics-Fun-Template
 This is a repo for instructional purposes

+### (Remember to branch out, so when you are making changes and commiting your solution, it is not to the altering the main branch files)

 Begin by reading the doc about the project to understand what is expected
 - [Project Explanation](https://github.com/ClinMyk2018/Physics-Fun-Template/blob/main/Physics-Fun-B-Explain.md)